Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Introduction

-1. We show that a stacked RF with contextual features is a special case of a deep CNN with sparse convolutional kernels.
-We apply this successfully to semantic segmentation.
+1. We show that a stacked DF with contextual features is a special case of a deep ConvNet with sparse convolutional kernels.

-2. We describe an exact mapping of a stacked RF to our sparse, deep CNN.
-We utilize this mapping to initialize the CNN from a greedily trained stacked RF.
-This is important in the case of limited training samples.
-We show that this leads to superior results compared to alternative strategies.
+2. We describe a mapping from a stacked DF to a sparse, deep ConvNet, and utilize this mapping to initialize the ConvNet from a pre-trained stacked DF.
+This leads to superior results on semantic segmentation with limited training samples, compared to alternative strategies.

-3. We describe an approximate mapping of our sparse, deep CNN back to a stacked RF.
-We show that this improves the performance of a greedily trained stacked RF.
+3. We describe an approximate mapping from our sparse, deep ConvNet back to a stacked DF with updated parameters, for more computationally efficient evaluation, \textit{e.g.}, for low power devices.
+We show that this improves performance as compared to the original stacked DF.

-4. Due to our special CNN architecture we are able to gain new insights of the activation pattern of internal layers, with respect to semantic labels.
-In particular, we observe that the common smoothing strategy in stacked RFs is naturally learned by our CNN.
+4. Due to our special ConvNet architecture we are able to gain new insights into the activation pattern of internal layers, with respect to semantic labels.
+In particular, we observe that the common smoothing strategy in stacked DFs is naturally learned by our ConvNet.

+5. We revisit the core mapping from a DT to a NN, and show that it is possible to map a fuzzy DT, with sigmoidal split decisions, to a NN.
+This mapping addresses some limitations of the previously described mapping, and gives a new interpretation of the recently proposed concatenated ReLU activation.